python/pythondotorg/docs/source/administration.rst

 they represent:

 :sponsorship.py: The `Sponsorship` model and all the related information to configure a new sponsorship
-                 appplication like programs, packages and benefits;
+                 application like programs, packages and benefits;
 :benefits.py: List models that are used to configure benefits.
 Here you'll find models that forces a
               benefit to have an asset or controls it maximum quantity;
 :assets.py: Models that are used to configure the type of assets that a benefit can have;